Navideck/Volumedeck-iOS/README.md

 #### SceneDelegate

 For applications that support scenes, use the `sceneDidBecomeActive` method or later.
+Make sure that you avoid initializing Volumedeck multiple times.

 ```swift
 import VolumedeckiOS